-&lt;sup>41 E. Albert Reece et al., Pregnancy in Women with Diabetic Neuropathy, in UpToDate (2012).
+&lt;sup>41 E. Albert Reece et al., Pregnancy in Women with Diabetic Neuropathy, in linked to congenital fetal impairment and spontaneous abortion.
+42

 The American Diabetes Association (ADA) and ACOG have issued standards of practice guidelines for the preconception care for women with pregestational diabetes.
 According to the ADA, "planned pregnancies greatly facilitate diabetes care."
 The ADA standards of care for women with diabetes with childbearing potential includes: (1) "use of effective contraception at all times, unless the patient has good metabolic control and is actively trying to conceive" and (2) counseling about the risk of fetal impairment associated with unplanned pregnancies and poor metabolic control.
 ACOG recommends that women have glucose levels under control before becoming pregnant to decrease the likelihood of spontaneous abortion, fetal malformation, and fetal or infant death.